 Another, although infrequent, issue was an author's lack of prudence.
 In some cases old resentments were recalled.
 Here is what I told one of them: “I can add that it is possible to attack the veracity of [someone] without saying so directly. . .
 The ways to do this are several, and they depend on the nature of the accusation.
 I do not know the facts so I can not advise.
 But the two most obvious ways are to run through the facts and allow them to trip him up, or use satire.
 However, before you can pull off this sort of thing, you must absolutely have the sympathy of the reader.
 But by simply asserting that [someone] is a liar you have lost that precious sympathy.
 In fact, saying he is a liar tells much more about you than it ever does about him.”

-It is embarrassing to look at these now, and I suppose anyone who reads the correspondence will be too.
+These controversies are embarrassing to look at these now.
 I've wondered if I should throw out the folders.
 But then I thought perhaps warts and all should be preserved, even if they reveal my own lack of discretion.
 It has to be added, though, that most of the projects which came my way I actually printed and published, and usually everything went quite well.